makramjandar/AKS-TERRAFORM/README.md

 Patches can be submitted as GitHub pull requests.
 If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
 Use the `git rebase` command to update your branch to the current master if necessary.

 ## Contributors
+:sparkles: Recognize all contributors, not just the ones who push code :sparkles:
 Thanks goes to these wonderful people :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->